wthirsh/wthirsh.github.io/project.md

 LC_df = pd.DataFrame(LC_data)
 ```

-After the data for eahc glacier was loaded in as dataframes, the data needed to be grouped by "site_name."
+After the data for each glacier was loaded in as dataframes, the data needed to be grouped by "site_name."
 In the glacialogical data files, there are data from numerous collection sites.
 There is a column which indicates from which site the data in a given row come from.
 While there are potentially better methods for aggregating the data from these different sites, each site on each glacier was kept separate during this project for the sake of simplicity.
 The data were grouped by "site_name" as shown below:

 ```python
 SC_groupedDF = SC_df.groupby('site_name')